 - As more listings become available the Days on Market increased.

-For US based companies there is some good news as the SBA loans requirements change from a minimum down payments of 25% to just 10%.
-The makes finance a favourable option for buyers and therefore it’s driving sales numbers.
+For US-based companies, there is some good news as the SBA loans requirements change from a minimum down payment of 25% to just 10%.
+The makes finance a favorable option for buyers and therefore it’s driving sales numbers.

 Final List Price

 During the year we track many changes to individual list prices and in some cases, we see a 50% drop in price before a business sells.
 As there is no central repository for sold online businesses we will often never know the actual sold value of an FBA business.

 However, if we look at the IBBA’s data from Q3 we can see that only the businesses within the $2MM-$5MM sell at their asking price.
 Whereas with $1MM-$2MM listings, it’s less than 90% of the asking price.

 There was a slight shift however in Q4 where we saw the sub $500k listing go over asking.
 The BizBuySell Insights Report states “the median sale price of sold businesses in Q4 jumped nearly 12 percent from $206,000 to $230,000.
 The median sale price rising faster than the asking prices could point to more established buyers willing to pay more healthy listings.”

 A $55MM Health & Beauty FBA business takes the honor of the largest FBA Business known to have sold in 2017.
 It also takes the award for the highest list price multiple of 5.23x, but surprisingly it was snapped up within 122 days on the market.

 We are seeing increasing demand on the buy-side from private equity funds and higher-level investors who want a piece of this booming eCommerce model.
 We’re predicting that this will only continue to increase in 2018.